 Or what about students who just aren’t ready for the goals I listed above?
 What are some good beginner AAC data points?

-🔹Take data on how often the student has access to their system throughout the day.⠀
+?How often the student has access to their system throughout the day.

-🔹Take data on how many opportunities they had to use their device today.⠀
+?Number of opportunities they had to use their device today.

-🔹Take data on how often adults are modeling on the device.⠀
+?How often adults are modeling on the device.

 Looking for other helpful data collection ideas for AAC?
-I’ve got a ton of ideas (including editable versions of the forms!!) in my AAC Implementation Toolkit. ⠀
+I’ve got a ton of ideas (including editable versions of the forms!!) in my AAC Implementation Toolkit.
+It’s so important to get staff and parents on board with using AAC!
+We can do that by implementing my 5 step AAC device training methodology!

 PS: For students using their devices and demonstrating success with it, then I start taking data just like I would for any other student working on language!
 That’s often daily, paper-based, simple data and monthly progress monitoring using SLP Toolkit!
 Hope that helps!